Kilo-Loco/syndrome/README.md

 // Parse the markdown
 let document = MarkdownParser.parse(markdown)

-// Option 1: Render to NSAttributedString (iOS/macOS only)
+// Render to NSAttributedString with themes
 #if canImport(UIKit) || canImport(AppKit)
-let attributedString = document.attributedString()
+let attributedString = document.attributedString(options: .github)
 // Use in UITextView, NSTextView, UILabel, etc.
 #endif

-// Option 2: Access the parsed structure directly for block in document.blocks {
+// Or access the parsed structure directly for block in document.blocks {
     switch block {
     case .heading(let level, let content):